ShinyTrinkets/docs/content/posts/19G11-no-internet.md

 Hello, lack of internet...

-For some reason I don't have Internet today, so I can't do much...
+For some reason, I don't have Internet today, so I can't do much...

-However, it's a blessing, because I realise just how much I depend on it.
+However, it's a blessing, because I realize just how much I depend on it.

 Things that I have offline, so I was prepared: